CarlosChenCid/Covid-Portfolio-SQL-queries/README.md

 The dates are from January 2020 to April 2023.
 Most of the portfolios you can find have data up to mid-2022.

+Remark: This is the most important feature of this information that records all information from 2020 to 2023, most other visualizations only present information up to 2022.

 The data were downloaded from the following site: https://ourworldindata.org/covid-deaths